shinda1020/MTK-Context-Engine/README.md

 # MTK-Context-Engine

 Context engine for memory toolkit.
-Written in Java
+Written in Java, C/C++, and Python.

-Run "sudo adduser pi i2c" to add user to I2C group to run IMU
+# To-do

-Default redis password is "foobared".
-When using redis-cli, type "AUTH foobared" to gain access.
+Add detailed documentation to each package.